annabelleg/FinalProject/README.md

 - polar graphing!!!
 - buttons on homepage work when clicked
 - matrix and REF of matrix are separate
+- input of trigonometric functions.
+- altering xMin and xMax values.

 #### WORKING DEMOS